aptech/docs/docs/CR-stdc.rst

 ::

-    //Set the rng seed so that the random numbers produced will
+    // Set the rng seed so that the random numbers produced will
-    //be repeatable
+    // be repeatable

     rndseed 94243524;

-    //Create a vector of random normal numbers y = rndn(8100,1);
+    // Create a vector of random normal numbers y = rndn(8100,1);

-    //Compute the standard deviation of the column vector 'y' std = stdc(y);
+    // Compute the standard deviation of the column vector 'y' std = stdc(y);

 The standard deviation, in variable std, is equal to: